CClaudio1990/CS-465/README.md

 # Reflection

 **How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?**

+This course has broadened my understanding of how websites are developed.
+I was able to learn and become relatively proficient in implementing authentication and using tools like Postman and MongoDB.
+I built a stronger understanding of how the frontend and backend interact with each other.
+I feel that overall, I have gained skills through using programming languages I previously had limited exposure to and concepts that make me a stronger candidtate in the market.